 Over the course of the summer, a majority of homeowners are caught in a tedious struggle with the thermostat.
-On one side of the spectrum is attempting to keep the thermostat set as high as possible in an effort to save on utility costs.
+On one side of the spectrum is the attempt to keep the thermostat set as high as possible in an effort to save on utility costs.
 But then again, it sure is relieving to feel cool when the temperature outside continually reaches scorching levels.

 In multiple ways, thermostat issues are a year-round struggle because energy efficiency and comfort have to be addressed in colder weather as well.
 A great way to reduce utility bills but also feel cool throughout the summer is with a programmable thermostat—a cost-effective, easily installed appliance that brings with it many different benefits.
 Here are some listed below.